indranildgupta/Handwritten-Digit-Recognizer-MNIST-with-keras/README.md

 link - https://www.kaggle.com/c/digit-recognizer.

-You predict your image by simply operating the prediction.py file.
+You can predict your image by simply operating the prediction.py file.